Daemonthread/pyproxmox/README.md

 		b = pyproxmox(a)

-4. Run the pre defined methods of the pyproxmox class.
-NOTE: they all return data, usually in JSON format:
+4. Run the pre defined methods of the pyproxmox class:

 		status = b.getClusterStatus('vnode01')

+NOTE: They all return data, usually in JSON format.

 For more information see https://github.com/Daemonthread/pyproxmox

 #### Methods requiring post_data

-These methods need to passed a correctly formatted list of tuples. for exmaple, if I was to use the createOpenvzContainer for the above example node I would need to pass the post_data with all the required variables for proxmox.
+These methods need to passed a correctly formatted list of tuples. for example, if I was to use the createOpenvzContainer for the above example node I would need to pass the post_data with all the required variables for proxmox.

 	post_data = [('ostemplate','local:vztmpl/debian-6.0-standard_6.0-4_amd64.tar.gz'),